ndaman/damagetolerance/docs/exam 2/lecture16.md

 ----
 ## factors affecting fatigue life

--   Factors other than the stress/strain can effect fatigue life
 -   At temperatures above one-half the melting temperature (absolute scale), creep-relaxation is significant
 -   This will cause the strain/stress-life curves to become rate dependent
 -   Occurs at room temperature for many materials (lead, tin, many polymers)